DeckofAdventures/TheGame/1_Mechanics/99_Glossary.md

   in the story.
 - [Primary Suit]()
 - [Rest](01_PlayerGuide_Full.md#Rests): Break for the character during which the Player shuffles cards and replenishes resources.
 Quick Rests last 30 minutes; Full Rests last 8 hours.
-- [Rest Cards](01_PlayerGuide_Full.md#Rests): A limited pool of cards used to recover Health or Fate Points during Quick Rests.
+- [Rest Cards](01_PlayerGuide_Full.md#Rests): A limited pool of cards used to recover Health or Power Points during Quick Rests.
 - [Skill](01_PlayerGuide_Full.md#Attributes,-Skills,-and-Modifiers): A ubskill within an
   Attribute, each with associated Modifier.
 - [TC, Target Card](01_PlayerGuide_Full.md#Making-a-Check): The card that sets the mid-point of the range for a Check.